bandprotocol/bandchain-docs-archived/docs/joining-mainnet/join-as-a-validator-using-statesync.md

 In this section, we'll explain the requirements and basics for running your own BandChain validator node using [State Sync](https://blog.cosmos.network/cosmos-sdk-state-sync-guide-99e4cf43be2f).

+## Warning

+You have to have at least 32 GB of RAM to using State Sync

 ## Step 1: Set Up Validator Node

 This step provides procedures to install BandChain's executable and sync blocks with other peers.